MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/create_pre-release_vm.md

-# Access pre-release features for Hyper-V
+# Try pre-release features for Hyper-V

 > This is preliminary content and subject to change.
   Pre-release virtual machines are intended for development or test environments only as they are not supported by Microsoft.

 Get early access to pre-release features for Hyper-V on Windows Server 2016 Technical Preview to try out in your development or test environments.
 You can be the first to see the latest Hyper-V features and help shape the product by providing early feedback.

 The virtual machines you create as pre-release have no build-to-build compatibility or future support.
-Don't use them in production environment.
+Don't use them in a production environment.

 Here are some more reasons why these are for non-production environments only: